-Trump says he will nominate Bernhardt to head Interior Department
+Trump to nominate ex-energy lobbyist Bernhardt to head Interior

 Bernhardt, who prefers conservative suits to Zinke’s cowboy hats and boots, also worked a series of jobs at the Interior Department under former President George W. Bush from 2001 to early 2009, including as the department’s solicitor.

-After working under Bush, Bernhardt worked as a lawyer and lobbyist at Brownstein Hyatt Farber Schreck, for water and oil interests.
-He represented Noble Energy Co, Rosemont Copper Co, Sempra Energy, and California’s Westlands Water District, among others.
+After working under Bush, Bernhardt became a lawyer and lobbyist at Brownstein Hyatt Farber Schreck for water and oil interests.
+He represented Noble Energy Inc , Rosemont Copper Co, Sempra Energy , and California’s Westlands Water District, among others.

+Bernhardt has long been an advocate of reforming the Endangered Species Act, the law that protects plants and animals at risk from resource extraction and development.
+If he is approved by the Senate, Bernhardt is expected to continue that work.

 Critics say Bernhardt’s previous work as a lobbyist could risk conflicts of interest, unless he recuses himself from certain issues, because he worked for companies that could benefit by opening up lands to development.

-His nomination requires Bernhardt to again be confirmed by the U.S. Senate.

-About 150 environmental groups in 2017, including the business-friendly Natural Resources Defense Council, urged senators to oppose Bernhardt in the confirmation vote for his deputy position saying his previous lobbyist work raised questions about his ability to act in the public interest.
+About 150 environmental groups in 2017, including the business-friendly Natural Resources Defense Council, urged senators to oppose Bernhardt in the confirmation vote for his deputy position, saying his previous lobbyist work raised questions about his ability to act in the public interest.

-Despite their letter calling him a “walking conflict of interest”, the Senate confirmed Bernhardt on a 53-43, mostly party line vote, and with strong support from Senators Lisa Murkowski and other lawmakers who have large areas of U.S. lands in their states.
+Despite their letter calling him a “walking conflict of interest”, the Senate confirmed Bernhardt 53-43, on a mostly party-line vote, and with strong support from Alaska Senator Lisa Murkowski and other lawmakers who have large areas of U.S. lands in their states.

+If Bernhardt ascends to secretary, it would mirror the change of guard at the Environmental Protection Agency where last July Acting Administrator Andrew Wheeler, a former coal lobbyist, replaced Scott Pruitt, who stepped down after a series of probes into his conduct.
+Wheeler is a staunch proponent of Trump’s energy dominance agenda to produce oil, gas and coal for both domestic use and export.

-Reporting by Timothy Gardner; Editing by Peter Cooney and Susan Thomas
+Reporting by Timothy Gardner; additional reporting by Valerie Volcovici; Editing by Peter Cooney, Susan Thomas and Bill Berkrot